Writing Essentials: Choice & Consequence

 In the previous post we had a look at how contrasting the Ego/Shadow/Self dynamic helps us find organic tension within the character journey.

-Tension is created in the contrast when there’s a conflict between how our character perceives themselves and who they truly are deep down.
+Tension is created when there’s internal conflict generated by how our character perceives themselves vs. who they truly are deep down.

 When the Ego is convinced of one thing, the Shadow is whispering another, and the Self sits at the center of our character with the truth of their identity, we get direction for our character journey.